 Edd actually averts this.
 He's a genius, but he's incredibly nice most of the time, up to the point that the other neighbors tolerate him the most out of the main trio.
 He is often portrayed as sensitive, thoughtful, and reasonable.

-Even though he can be said to be less of a Jerkass than Mandark, the title character is still fairly high-strung, seems to have problems in regards to thinking ahead, and can be said to be fairly arrogant.
+Dexter of Dexter's Laboratory.
+While he's less of a Jerkass than rival genius Mandark, Dexter is still high-strung, arrogant, and seems to have problems in regards to thinking ahead.
 In contrast, his older sister DeeDee is usually much more cheerful, sensible (sometimes) and laid back, despite being something of a Cloudcuckoolander.

-There is an episode early on in the series where the Brain makes Pinky intelligent and, finding out that an intelligent Pinky is actually smarter than him, comes to realize he is the reason they always fail (proved mathematically no less) and reduces his own intelligence.
-The subversion is that Pinky is still happy, energetic, and full of "Narf" when he is intelligent while the Brain, though he does suddenly find rather silly things funny all of a sudden, retains his unhappy personality (albeit less mean, but that might just be because his usual course of abuse towards Pinky is rooted in witty recriminations).
+Pinky and the Brain.
+Pinky being the dumb but nice and happy one, while Brain being a dour super genius hellbent on taking over the world.
+Played with when Brain makes Pinky intelligent and, finding out that an intelligent Pinky is actually smarter than him, comes to realize he is the reason they always fail (proved mathematically no less) and reduces his own intelligence.
+The subversion is that Pinky is still happy, energetic, and full of "Narf" when he is intelligent while the Brain, though he does suddenly find rather silly things funny all of a sudden, retains his unhappy personality.

 Gunter the chimpanzee from the episode of Futurama "Mars University".
 When he wears the bowler hat that Professor Farnsworth invented that makes him super-intelligent, he's a snobbish know-it-all, especially towards Fry.
 Later, when Gunter's hat gets broken and thus only gives him average intelligence, he finds that he's much happier that way and decides to attend business school, much to Farnsworth's ire.